dstroud/dreamsequence/README.md

 Chord-based sequencer, arpeggiator, and harmonizer for Monome Norns+Grid

-Required: Monome Norns (**v2.7.6 or later**) and Grid
+Required: Monome Norns (**240221 or later**) and Grid (16x8 or 16x16)

-Optional: Crow, Just Friends, Disting EX, MIDI sequencers/controllers
+Optional: Supports MIDI and Crow by default.
+Installation of additional [NB voices](https://llllllll.co/t/n-b-et-al-v0-1/60374) is highly recommended!

 [![Watch the video](https://img.youtube.com/vi/Z6plHOHKwdg/0.jpg)](https://youtu.be/Z6plHOHKwdg)